2023 Solar Incentives Guide for McCandless, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: Rebates, or partial refunds after a purchase, are normally given prior to any solar tax credits being calculated.
-Solar rebates might be given by your local utility company, by your state or by your county.
+- Rebates: Rebates, or cash back after a purchase, are typically given before any solar tax credits are calculated.
+Rebates may be given by your local utility company, by your state or by your county.

 Federal Solar Incentives

-Have questions about how the ITC applies to your specific situation?
-Reach out to your local Mccandless solar panel installation expert to get more information.
+Curious how the ITC might apply to your specific situation?
+Get in touch with your local McCandless solar panel installer to get more information.

-The Inflation Reduction Act, passed in August 2022, added more provisions to the ITC (as well as renaming it to the Clean Energy Credit).
-Homeowners can now receive a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022 and will be finished by the end of 2032.
-The percentage will then decrease on a yearly basis until the Clean Energy Credit expires in 2035.
-Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.
+The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+The Clean Energy Credit re-raises the credit up to 30% for solar systems installed between 2022 and 2032.
+At this point, the percentage will see a slight decrease annually until the end of the program in 2035.
+Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.